whatnote/ms2historybeforeorafter/README.md

 ### Acknowledgements

-A speceil thanks to my Mentor Anthony Ngene, for his patience.
+A special thanks to my Mentor Spencer Barriball for his guidance in the project.
+I also need to thank my partner Chrissy and my Daughter Abbey-Rae for allowing me a great many hours in front of the computer.

 ### Disclaimer